fatimakgeneng/fatimakgeneng/README.md

 I'm excited to explore new opportunities, leverage my skills and experiences to make a meaningful impact.
 Let's connect and collaborate to inspire a positive change and innovation!

 -  Working on Node Projects
--  Learning Generative AI Engineering (GenEng)
+-  Mastering Generative AI Engineering (GenEng)
 -  Ask me about AI, freelancing, content writing/creation, genetic engineering and specialists' exams,
 -  Reach me at pinkoosagi@gmail.com
 -  she/her